forestryio/forestry.io/hugo/content/docs/changelog/2018-4-4-changelog.md

 ---
 ### Hugo Support for v0.37

 We updated our support to Hugo v0.37 and below.
-These are a few of the new features, bug fixes and enhancements available to you with Hugo + Forestry.io:
+Have a look at some of the new features available to you with this update:

 - Page Bundles and Image Processing ([see v0.32](https://gohugo.io/news/0.32-relnotes/))
 - Full custom layout and type support + Metadata for Images ([see v0.33](https://gohugo.io/news/0.33-relnotes/))